lando/symfony/examples/symfony-downstreamer-2/README.md

 # Should be using mysql8
 lando mysql -V | grep 8.0

+# Should report symfony requirements are met
+lando symfony check:requirements

 # Should use the default database connection info
 lando mysql -usymfony -psymfony symfony -e quit